openplans/shareabouts/doc/HEROKU_BUTTON.md

 ## Setting up on Heroku

-Click the Heroku Button.
+### Click the Heroku Button.

+Click!

+### Configure App Name and Region
-You'll be taken to a configuration screen on Heroku, listing out the settings that your Shareabouts map will be deployed with.
+After clicking the button, you'll be taken to a configuration screen on Heroku, listing out the settings that your Shareabouts map will be deployed with.

 Optionally, choose an App Name.
 Your map will be available at